8base Product Update | Year End 2022

 And people who master those skills will have endless career opportunities.

-For example, programmers who never attended a hackathon will likely do things the slow way.
-If they need to build an app, they will code frontend (web or mobile app) and backend (database) without having a second thought.
+For example, programmers who never attended a hackathon will likely do things the traditional way.
+If they need to build an app, they will manually code the frontend (web or mobile app) and backend (database) without having a second thought.

 Hackathons are one of the best ways for companies to attract new talent and ideas.
 With very low risk, a company can assess a person's competency.
 And in-house hackathons can produce marketable products quickly and cheaply.